Heaters Heaters — How Do Pool Heaters Work? Complete Guide to Pool Heating

 Your choice of pool heater depends on several factors including climate, pool size, usage patterns, and energy costs in your area.
 Gas heaters excel for occasional use and quick heating, electric heaters work well for smaller pools or spas, heat pumps provide efficient heating in moderate climates, and solar systems offer the lowest operating costs in sunny regions.

 Important: All pool heaters require proper water flow and chemistry balance to operate safely and efficiently.
-Maintain proper chlorine levels (1-3 ppm) and pH (7.4-7.6) to prevent corrosion of heat exchanger components.
+Maintain free chlorine relative to your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (roughly 4-6 ppm at CYA 30-50, and higher—around 8-10 ppm—at CYA 70-80) and pH (7.2-7.8) to prevent corrosion of heat exchanger components.
 Always ensure your circulation pump is running before activating any pool heater.

 Regular maintenance including cleaning, inspection of gas connections, and professional service helps ensure safe, efficient operation regardless of which heating method you choose for your pool.